 - Varicocele is a medical condition that causes the veins inside the scrotum to enlarge.
 It can also cause low sperm motility in men.

 How is Low Sperm Motility Diagnosed?

 To diagnose sperm motility, semen analysis is the best way.
-You have to provide at least two samples of your semen to the doctor, for him to analyze the sperm.
-The sperm can be provided either via masturbation, or you can withdraw it from a used condom.
+A man needs to provide at least two samples of the semen to the doctor, for him to analyze the sperm.
+The sperm can be provided either via masturbation or it can be taken from a used condom.
 The samples need to be handled carefully and need to be kept at room temperature always.
-You have to deliver it within an hour to the office where the test is to be conducted.
+It should be delivered within an hour to the office where the test is to be conducted.

 Medical Procedures to Treat Low Sperm Motility

 Following are the medical procedures that may treat low sperm motility in men:

 - If the cause is low hormone levels in the body or varicocele, there are medical procedures like surgery or medicines to increase sperm motility involving follicle-stimulating hormone which can help improve the motility of the sperm.